 (3) Approval for Exceptions

 Any exception to the maximum allowable accrual must be requested in writing in advance by the employee's department, must identify the unique operational requirements that warrant the exception, and must be directed to the Vice President of Human Resources.
-Exception is not granted unless approved by the Vice President of Human Resources may grant an exception to the accrual maximum.
+Only the Vice President of Human Resources may grant an exception to the accrual maximum.

 (4) Change in Status

-When a change in employment status (e.g., from full-time to part-time or from exempt to non-exempt) results in an employee's vacation accumulation exceeding the employee's new maximum, the employee is paid for the excess at the time of the status change unless the employee and the employee's department mutually agree upon arrangements for the excess to be taken within a short period of time.
+When an employee's change in status from full-time to part-time results in an employee's vacation accumulation exceeding the employee's new maximum, the employee is paid for the excess at the time of the status change unless the employee and the employee's department mutually agree upon arrangements for the excess to be taken within a short period of time.
 Such arrangements can provide for a combination of payment and vacation.
-Payment is based on the pay rate immediately before the status change.
+Payment is based on the pay rate that was in effect immediately before the status change.

 a.
 No Advance on Vacation